Emanlui/OSCP-Scripts/Windows.md

 `????\SYSVOL\Policies????\MACHINE\Preferences\Groups\Groups.xml`

-Except of the Group.xml file the cpassword attribute can be found in other policy preference files as well such as:
+Except of the Group.xml file, the password attribute can be found in other policy preference files as well such as:

 `Services\Services.xml`
 `ScheduledTasks\ScheduledTasks.xml`